Ordinary Meeting - 23 January 2025

 Executive Officers

-Chief Executive Officer Larry Sengstock Director Corporate Services Trent Grauf Director Strategy And Environment Kim Rawlings Director Infrastructure Services Shaun Walsh Director Corporate Services Margaret Gatt Director Development & Regulation Allan Hazel Director Community Services Paul Brinkman
+Chief Executive Officer Larry Sengstock Director Corporate Services Trent Grauf Director Strategy And Environment Kim Rawlings Director Infrastructure Services Shaun Walsh Acting Director Corporate Services Margaret Gatt Acting Director Development & Regulation Allan Hazel Acting Director Community Services Paul Brinkman

 Deputations